ubclaunchpad/healthcipes/README.md

 #### Docker Backend

 1. `cd` into root folder
-2. run `docker-compose up --build -d`
+2. run `docker-compose -f docker-compose.dev.yml up --build -d`

 Backend will be exposed on port 8080
 MySQL will be exposed on port 3306